shringar-tech/shringar-tech.github.io/README.md

 The site will be available at https://shringar-tech.github.io after deployment.

 ## Usage
-- Navigate to the home page to browse categories.
+- **Desktop**: Navigate horizontally scrollable carousels on the home page to browse categories
+- **Mobile**: Browse the optimized 5-item grid layout with single/double column display
-- Click on a category to view items within that category.
+- Click on a category to view items within that category with responsive grid layouts
-- Select an item to view its details and make a purchase.
+- Select an item to view detailed information including multiple images, size selection, and specifications
+- Use the heart icon to add/remove items from your wishlist
+- Search for products using the search icon in the navigation bar
+- Place orders directly via WhatsApp integration from product detail pages
+- Access your saved items through the wishlist page

 ## License
 This project is licensed under the MIT License.